stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 In general, it is advisable to not insert literal values directly into SQL statements and expressions.
-Instead, SQLite accepts syntax for adding parameters to SQL code, which can then be set using the C-API.
+Instead, SQLite accepts syntax for adding parameters to SQL code, which can then be bound to the corresponding values using the C-API.
 This has several advantages:

-* Performance: Converting a literal to a string to be included in an SQL command just to have it be read back by the SQL parser, is inefficient, especially, if we are talking about lengthy string or byte vector literals.
+* Performance: Converting a literal to a string to be included in an SQL command just to have it be read back by the SQL parser is inefficient, especially so, if we are talking about literals for lengthy strings or byte vectors.
 * Security: Inserting unsanitized string literals into an SQL command poses a security risk.
-A specially crafted string literal could be used to change the meaning and behavior of a piece of SQL if care is not taken to properly sanitize it first.
+A specially crafted string literal could be used to change the meaning and behavior of a piece of SQL code if care is not taken to properly sanitize it first.
-  Function `Sqlite3.Expr.encodeExpr` takes care of this by properly escaping string literals, but that's all in terms of sanity checks we currently perform.
+  Function `Sqlite3.Expr.encodeExpr` takes care of this by properly escaping single quotes in string literals, but that's all we currently perform in terms of sanity checks.
 Going via the C-API avoids the need to sanitize string literals altogether.

-For the reasons presented above, module `Sqlite3.Parameter` is provided for encoding the SQL commands and expressions we have seen so far by properly inserting parameters into the generated SQL code and accumulating a list of `Parameter`s to be bound before
+For the reasons listed above, module `Sqlite3.Parameter` is provided for encoding the SQL commands and expressions we have seen so far by properly inserting parameters into the generated SQL code and accumulating a list of `Parameter`s to be bound before